 PART V: STUDENT PROFILE FOR FIRST-YEAR STUDENTS ONLY

 All other students, please skip to Part VI.

-An other students, piease skip to 1 art vi.

-Ν., wa cua u bi a a

-Dei nographics
+Dei mographics

-1 Student Name:
+Student Name: (First)(Middle)(Last)

-(First)(Middle)(Last)

-2. Gender (please select one):
+2 Gender (please select one):

-• Female

-Male

-Transgender

-Other
+۷. Female Male Transgender Other

+2
-3. Race/Ethnicity (please select all that apply):

-٦. American Indian or Alaska Native
+3. Race/Ethnicity (please select all that apply): American Indian or Alaska Native Asian

-Asian
+Black or African American

+Hispanic-Latino

+Native Hawaiian or Other Pacific Islander White

+Not reported

+N/A (Canadian institution)

+Ple ease consult the U.S .Department of Education's website for descriptions of categories listed above

+4. Are you subject to the Americans with Disabilities Act?
+YES NO

+5 Are you a Foreign National?
+VFS NO